 \subsection{K3 surfaces with a CM endomorphism field}

-Let $X$ be a K3 surface whose endomorphism field is a CM field.
 In this section, we prove the following: \begin{thm}\cite[Prop.\ 5.2]{mari2008hodge} Let $X$ be a K3 surface whose endomorphism field is a CM field.
 Then, any Hodge class $\bigotimes^{\bullet}T(X)$ can be expressed in terms of Hodge classes in $T(X)^{\otimes 2}$. \end{thm} Note that in the reference it is stated that the same holds also in the case of K3 surfaces with totally real multiplication.
 In the next section, we show that this is not true.

-Before proving Theorem \ref{Thm: invariant degree 2 elements generate in the CM case}, let us show how to deduce from it the Hodge conjecture for all powers of the K3 surface $X$: \begin{cor}\cite[Thm.\ 5.4]{mari2008hodge} Let $X$ be a complex, projective K3 surface whose endomorphism field is a CM field.
-Then the Hodge conjecture holds for all powers of $X$. \begin{proof} By Lemma \ref{Lem.: Hodge conjecture and Transcendental lattice}, in order to prove the Hodge conjecture for all powers of $X$, we need to show that the Hodge classes in $\bigotimes^{\bullet} T(X)$ are algebraic.
+Before proving Theorem \ref{Thm: invariant degree 2 elements generate in the CM case}, let us deduce from it the Hodge conjecture for all powers of the K3 surface $X$: \begin{cor}\cite[Thm.\ 5.4]{mari2008hodge} Let $X$ be a complex, projective K3 surface whose endomorphism field is a CM field.
+Then, the Hodge conjecture holds for all powers of $X$. \begin{proof} By Lemma \ref{Lem.: Hodge conjecture and Transcendental lattice}, in order to prove the Hodge conjecture for all powers of $X$, we need to show that the Hodge classes in $\bigotimes^{\bullet} T(X)$ are algebraic.
 By Theorem \ref{Thm: invariant degree 2 elements generate in the CM case}, to show this, it suffices to show that every Hodge class in $T(X)^{\otimes 2}$ is algebraic.
-This has been proved in \cite{buskin2019every} and again in \cite[Cor.\ 0.4.ii]{huybrechts2019motives}, where the authors prove the Hodge conjecture for the square of a K3 surface with CM endomorphism field. \end{proof} \end{cor}
+This has been proven in \cite{buskin2019every} and again in \cite[Cor.\ 0.4.ii]{huybrechts2019motives}, where the authors prove the Hodge conjecture for the square of a K3 surface with CM endomorphism field. \end{proof} \end{cor}

 The remainder of this section is dedicated to the proof of Theorem \ref{Thm: invariant degree 2 elements generate in the CM case}.
 Let us start by recalling the following result from linear algebra: \begin{lem}\cite[Lem.\ 4.3]{deligne1982hodge} Let $k$ be a field and let $V$ be a vector space of finite dimension over a finite separable field extensions $k'$ of $k$.
 Then, the map